Help with your fees

 - Department of Education and Training Child Care Package

 - Department of Human Services Child Care Subsidy

 Employees of the University are able to pay their child care fees at our Children's Centres through pre or post tax salary deductions.

-Please seek financial advice before deciding to use pre tax deductions (salary sacrifice) as this may affect your eligibility for government payments including Child Care Benefit and the Child Care Rebate.
+Please seek financial advice before deciding to use pre tax deductions (salary sacrifice) as this may affect your eligibility for government payments including Child Care Subsidy.
 Further information is available from the Human Resources division.

 Families who wish to use post tax salary deductions to pay their account should contact our Administration staff on 8344 9621 for further information.

 Please contact Children's Services Administration for all salary deduction calculations and submission of forms.

 Student families may be eligible for the government benefits listed above.
 International student families are only eligible for government benefits if they are on particular government scholarships.
 International Student Services can provide more information.